OnisBrown/TeachLindseyUI/README.md

 ## Intro
 An interface for creating custom tours of the collection museum using the Lindsey robot

-This project aims to establish accessible ways to create robot behaviors on a highly abstracted level
+This project aims to establish accessible ways to create robot behaviors on a highly abstracted level.
+A report on the initial study can be found here (https://dl.acm.org/doi/abs/10.1145/3371382.3378271).

 ## Installation
 ### Setting up the blockly page